Skip to content

 If the given file path or URL ends with '.gz', '.xz', or '.bz2', the

-file will be decompressed before being read.
+file will be automatically compressed/decompressed.

 """